bbauska/UC-Davis-JS-Basics/readme.md

 you see here is really the variable.
 It&apos;s a temporary container that we can pass these items through, and we can teach our robot to wash all of the items one at a time using this container.
-That will make your instructions more modular and more reusable and that&apos;s really helpful.
+That will make your instructions more modular and more reusable and that&apos;s really helpful.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 46. declaring a variable in javascript (35) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->